aman27021998/aman27021998/README.md

 - 👋 Hi, I’m Aman Pandey
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning
+- 🌱 I’m currently working in UST
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...linkedin.com/in/aman-pandey-103150205